-The MFA is a limited-residency program, with of a two-week summer residency and one-week winter residency each year.
+The MFA is a limited-residency program, with of a nine-day summer residency and one-week winter residency each year.
 Students will pursue independent writing and research in the interim, in collaboration with a project mentor.
 Students are free to live anywhere in these interim periods.

 The winter residencies run for one week in January, and are focused on the business of writing, and developing the skills necessary to be a working writer in nonfiction.
 Students will meet with literary agents, editors and publishers, and learn crucial skills like developing marketing plans for their book.
 In addition, they will meet with their mentors to continue development on their book proposal and manuscript.

 In the interim terms, students work with a mentor to progress on their book proposal and manuscript.
 They will establish a contract of deliverables with their mentors to be reviewed and updated each summer and winter session.
 Students may have a variety of mentors over the course of the program.
 Mentors are assigned to help students develop specific skills vital to the progress of their project.